stegsoph/cochlear-speech-coding/README.md

 	DSP
 	FFTW

-which can be installed in the Julia command line by typing
+which can be installed in the Julia command line by typing:

 ```
 using Pkg